-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jacksonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Jacksonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jacksonville are a mix of both white- and blue-collar jobs.
 Overall, Jacksonville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Jacksonville who work in office and administrative support (16.59%), sales jobs (11.41%), and management occupations (9.11%).

 Also of interest is that Jacksonville has more people living here who work in computers and math than 95% of the places in the US.

 Jacksonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.